AngryLawyer/a-dabblers-adventures-in-rust/slides.md

 !!!functional.rs:tut1

-It's recursively defined as data plus an owned pointer to itself, or to a terminal
+It's recursively defined as data plus an owned pointer to another List, or as a terminal

 ![catlist](images/catlist.jpg)